ljwagerfield/crdt/README.md

 That said, the vector clock (aka `vclock`) is currently the most efficient data type considering its payload and associated compare/merge functions.
 Consequently it is used in many distributed systems, [including Riak][riak].

-*As an example, a grow-only set (aka `g-set`) could be used whereby each insert adds a GUID.
+*As an example, a grow-only set (aka `g-set`) could be implemented whereby each insert adds a GUID.
 This would produce a monotonic join-semilattice, but would be far less efficient than a `vclock`.*

 ### Vector clocks